Subscribe to updates

 Richard House Children's Hospice

-The committee was scheduled to receive information regarding the closure of Richard House Children's Hospice, which entered administration on 18 December 2025.
-The report detailed transitional arrangements being put in place with Haven House Children's Hospice to support families previously under Richard House's care.
-These arrangements include continued 24/7 end-of-life nursing care, respite and crisis support, counselling, step-down admissions, sibling support, and family events.
+The committee was scheduled to receive information regarding the closure of Richard House Children's Hospice.
+The Trustees of the hospice made the decision to close and enter administration on 7 December, with the Integrated Care Board (ICB) being notified on 18 December.
+The ICB has been working with Haven House Children's Hospice to provide immediate support to the children and families previously under Richard House's care.
+This support includes continued 24/7 end-of-life nursing care, respite and crisis care, counselling, step-down admissions for children discharged from hospital, sibling support, and family events.
 Hospice at Home services are planned to be provided from 1 April 2026.
-The report also acknowledged a group of parents keen to reinstate services, but noted the administration process was advanced.
-The priority was stated as ensuring a safe transfer of families and developing a sustainable model for children's hospice provision in north east London, with new commissioning arrangements planned from 1 April 2027.
+The report noted that a group of parents is keen to reinstate services, but the administration process is advanced.
+The priority is a safe transfer of families and the development of a sustainable model for children's hospice provision in north east London, with new commissioning arrangements expected from 1 April 2027.

 Health Update